We help communities and groups like yours.

 View All Upcoming Events

-Youngstown, OH, residents face fracking harms, and are fighting to protect their city.
-Join us for the Ohio Community Rights Workshop on Sunday, March 20th - learn what is happening, why it's allowed, and how to stop it.
+Pennsylvania residents face fracking harms, and are fighting to protect themselves.
+Join us for the Pennsylvania Community Rights Workshop on Sunday, May 7th - learn what is happening, why it's allowed, and how to stop it.

 Sign up for the official CELDF newsletter.